brikeats/Cell-Tracking/README.md

 `visualize_tracking.py` shows the movie with the tracking results overlaid.
 Use the `-o` flag to specify an output avi filename in order to save the visualization as a movie.

 `create_cell_movie.py` extracts a small window around the cell of interest and saves it to a movie, so that the motion of the cell is "frozen".
-Note that the tiff can be a different channel from that used for cell tracking, i.e., you can use a channel that displays cell boundaries in `track_cell.py`, but another channel with this function.
+Note that the tiff can be a different channel from that used for cell tracking, i.e., you can use a channel that displays cell boundaries in `track_cell.py`, but another channel with this script.

-`plot_cell_trajectory.py` computes the centroids of the cell boundaries, smooths them with a Kalman filter, and creates a few plots to quantify motion.
+`plot_cell_trajectory.py` computes the centroids of the cell boundaries, smooths the trajectory with a Kalman filter, and creates a few plots to quantify motion.